Malcolm Snider

-Malcolm Pratt Snider (born April 5, 1947) is a former professional American football guard and tackle who played six seasons in the National Football League.
+Malcolm Pratt Snider (April 5, 1947 – February 19, 2022) was an American professional football guard and tackle who played six seasons in the National Football League (NFL).

 College career

 After graduating from North Salem High School in Salem, Oregon, Snider attended Stanford University, where he was an All-American tackle in 1968.

-NFL career
+Professional career

-He was drafted in the third round of the 1969 NFL Draft by the Atlanta Falcons.
+He was drafted in the third round of the 1969 NFL/AFL draft by the Atlanta Falcons.
 He played three seasons with the Falcons before being traded to the Green Bay Packers in 1972 where he played three more NFL seasons before retiring.

 While playing football in Wisconsin, Snider attended medical school at the University of Wisconsin part-time, eventually receiving his MD in 1978.
-He returned to his hometown of Salem where he is a retired orthopedic surgeon.
+He returned to his hometown of Salem where he was a retired orthopedic surgeon.

+Death

+Snider died on February 19, 2022, in Salem, Oregon, at the age of 74.